adicu/devfest-workshops/README.md

 The goal of this hackathon bootcamp series is to help people go from coding in the classroom to building a real-world hackathon app -- all within the span of 5 days.
 For those with more experience, we provide the chance to build on a gamified choose-your-own-adventure scaffolding, as well as a community of supportive hackers.

+## Modules

+- Frontend
+- Backend
+- AI
+- Communications APIs (Twilio, Sendgrid) for text messages and emails
+- AR/VR (WebGL) - TBD what this feature is

 ## Structure

 Devfest is taking place the last week of January.
 The week before Devfest will be filled with two kinds of events: **evangelizing discussions** and **fill-in-the-blank work sessions**.
 (Names subject to change)